-Dr. Jeffrey Neuschatz Chair, Department of Psychology 321 Morton Hall The University of Alabama in Huntsville Huntsville, AL 35899 (256) 824-2321 neuschaj@uah.edu
+Dr. Jodi Price Chair, Department of Psychology 329 Morton Hall The University of Alabama in Huntsville Huntsville, AL 35899 (256) 824-3321 Jodi.price@uah.edu

 The UAH Psychology department is a small, cohesive department with a focus on Experimental psychology.
 We offer coursework at both the Bachelor's and Master's level that is oriented toward scientifically understanding the bases of behavior.
-Our research interests cover the primary components of experimental psychology, including developmental, social, cognitive, biopsychology, personality, and applied experimental psychology.
+Our research interests cover the primary components of experimental psychology, including developmental, social, cognitive, biopsychology, personality, and applied experimental psychology with specialization in Industrial/Organizational psychology.
 We pride ourselves on being a department that interacts with our students, both undergraduate and graduate, while maintaining a strong focus on experimental research.
 Students are strongly encouraged to become involved with faculty research from the very beginning of their graduate careers.